 Joan Amistoso | July 09, 2020

-While all Overlake visitors, staff and patients have been required to wear a face covering or mask while at our facilities, face coverings are now mandatory in public places statewide.
+While all Overlake visitors, staff and patients have been required to wear a mask while at our facilities, face coverings are now mandatory in public places statewide.
 As COVID-19 cases continue to rise, we must remain vigilant in doing what we can to decrease the spread of the disease.

 When someone talks, sneezes or coughs, the droplets that carry the virus are released into the air.
-According to the Centers for Disease Control and Prevention (CDC), there is the evidence from clinical and laboratory studies that show wearing a cloth face covering reduces the spray of these droplets, especially when you’re within six feet of other people.
+According to the Centers for Disease Control and Prevention (CDC), there is the evidence from clinical and laboratory studies that show wearing a cloth mask reduces the spray of these droplets, especially when you’re within six feet of other people.

-“It is equally important to continue to wear a face covering in places such as an exam room.
+“It is equally important to continue to wear a mask in places such as an exam room.
 Newer studies have found that respiratory droplets can remain on surfaces for extended periods of time,” says Amistoso.
 “When patients are seen at an Overlake clinic, we ask that they remain masked in the exam room, even while they are waiting to been seen.”